Joey Gallo Player Props: Twins vs. Tigers

-The Minnesota Twins, including Joey Gallo (.207 slugging percentage in past 10 games, including no homers), battle starter Reese Olson and the Detroit Tigers at Comerica Park, Saturday at 7:15 PM ET.
+The Minnesota Twins and Joey Gallo (.345 slugging percentage over his past 10 games, including one homer), take on starting pitcher Michael Lorenzen and the Detroit Tigers at Comerica Park, Sunday at 12:10 PM ET.

-In his most recent game he had a hitless performance (0-for-1) against the Tigers.
+In his last game, he notched a home run while going 1-for-4 against the Tigers.

 Joey Gallo Game Info & Props vs. the Tigers